 At the completion of the Bachelor of Engineering (Robotics and Mechatronics) (Honours) course, graduates should be able to demonstrate the attainment of the following Robotics and Mechatronics Swinburne Engineering Competencies, required for external professional recognition:

-- K4 Emerging Disciplinary Trends: Interprets and applies current or emerging knowledge from inside and outside Robotics and Mechatronics Engineering.
+- K4 Emerging Disciplinary Trends: Proficiently applies research principles and methods on current or emerging complex problems of Robotics and Mechatronics Engineering.

 - K6 Professional Practice: Appreciates the principles of professional engineering practice in a sustainable context.

 - S1 Engineering Methods: Applies engineering methods in practical applications and complex engineering problems.

 - S2 Problem Solving: Systematically uses current or emerging knowledge and research methods to undertake independent research in solving complex engineering problems and as preparation for research higher degrees.

 - S3 Design: Systematically uses engineering methods in designing solutions to complex engineering problems.